json-schema-org/community/programs/ambassadors/ambassadors-program.md

 ### How does the program work?

 - The ambassador selection process will be as transparent as possible.
-- The model currently in place for adding members to the Technical Steering Committee through PR will be used.
-- The TSC or delegated maintainers of community repositories will evaluate applications according to compliance requirements via a traditional PR flow.
+- The TSC and existing ambassadors will evaluate applications according to compliance requirements via a traditional PR flow.
-- All ambassador information will be displayed on the JSON Schema website in a list after the PR is merged.
+- All ambassadors information will be displayed on the JSON Schema website in a list after the PR is merged.

 ### Ambassador requirements